Constitution, By-Laws & Rules

 The By-Laws set out the detail of how the Club makes the Constitution work: they cover access to and use of Club facilities, policies on conduct, smoking, use of social media, Club finances and also contains the Disciplinary Code.
 They cover also parking, guests, children’s safety, pets, non-member usage and the bringing of weapons on-site.
 By-Laws are created by the General Committee who must give Members one month’s notice of changes.

 The Rules set out the detail of how the Outlets and Facilities within the Club are operated and include opening hours, dress code, usage limitations, use of mobile phones and types of footwear.
-By-Laws are created by the Senior Management who must give Members one month’s notice of changes.
-At present these are, in the main, superseded by the Covid-19 Rules outlined below.
+Rules are created by the Senior Management who must give Members one month’s notice of changes.